Genesis Vision Price Down 0% This Week (GVT)

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

 Genesis Vision’s launch date was October 15th, 2017.
 Genesis Vision’s total supply is 4,436,644 tokens and its circulating supply is 4,426,883 tokens.
+Genesis Vision’s official website is genesis.vision.
 Genesis Vision’s official Twitter account is @genesis_vision and its Facebook page is accessible here.
-The official website for Genesis Vision is genesis.vision.
 The Reddit community for Genesis Vision is https://reddit.com/r/genesisvision and the currency’s Github account can be viewed here.

 Buying and Selling Genesis Vision

-It is usually not possible to buy alternative cryptocurrencies such as Genesis Vision directly using US dollars.
-Investors seeking to acquire Genesis Vision should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Gemini.
-Investors can then use their newly-acquired Bitcoin or Ethereum to buy Genesis Vision using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as Genesis Vision directly using U.S. dollars.
+Investors seeking to acquire Genesis Vision should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, GDAX or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Genesis Vision using one of the exchanges listed above.

 Receive News & Updates for Genesis Vision Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Genesis Vision and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.